JanFriske/Figura-KI---Figura-AI/README.md

 Gutenberg: Processes and creates texts, reports, and documents.

 Contribution
-We wholeheartedly welcome contributions to enhance and extend Figura-KI.
+We wholeheartedly welcome contributions to enhance and extend Figura-AI.
 Please see the CONTRIBUTING.md file for guidelines on how to contribute.

 License
-Figura-KI is distributed under the GPL license.
+Figura-AI is distributed under the GPL license.
 For more details, please see the LICENSE file.

 Code of Conduct
 We aim to maintain an open and welcoming environment for all who wish to contribute to our project.
 Please refer to the Code_of_Conduct.md file for further information.

 Contact
 For any further questions, suggestions, or issues, please create a ticket on Github.
-We appreciate your interest in Figura-KI and look forward to your participation in enhancing this innovative project.
+We appreciate your interest in Figura-AI and look forward to your participation in enhancing this innovative project.